DevTable/gantryd/README.md

 ## Overview

-**gantryd** is a distributed, etcd-based system for running, updating and managing various Docker images (known as "components") across multiple machines.
+**gantryd** is a distributed, etcd-based system for running, updating, monitoring and managing various Docker images (known as "components") across multiple machines.

 ![gantryd overview](https://docs.google.com/drawings/d/1S0P8XE9H6lxUZNyQkfAXW9uYfKnXxUrzwA23oihwXlQ/pub?w=596&amp;h=349)

-**gantryd** manages the running and draining of containers, automatically updating machines *progressively* on update, and *draining* the old containers as it goes along.
+**gantryd** manages the running, monitoring and draining of containers, automatically updating machines *progressively* on update, and *draining* the old containers as it goes along.
 A container is only shutdown when *all connections* to it have terminated (or it is manually killed).
 This, combined with progressive update, allows for *continuous deployment* by simply pushing a new docker image to a repository and running `update` via `gantryd.py`.